panunu/from-php-to-scala/README.md

 val x = List("1", "2").map(_.toInt).filter(_ == 1).head
 ```

 <small><b>*</b>  Luckily at least the related language mechanisms have improved.
-And of course there are some collection-related user land libraries for PHP like https://github.com/xi-project/xi-collections or https://github.com/Anahkiasen/underscore-php</small>
+And of course there are some collection-related userland libraries for PHP like https://github.com/xi-project/xi-collections or https://github.com/Anahkiasen/underscore-php</small>

 ## Pattern matching